nicholaswmin/automap/README.md

 ### Redis JSON

-If [Redis JSON][redis-json] is available, then you should use that instead.
+If [Redis JSON][redis-json] is available then you should use that instead.

 Half the issues this module attempts to solve are solved out-the-box by using Redis JSON directly.